hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 source repository with a build process consuming this code to produce a single deployable artifact (e.g. a JAR or WAR file) which runs within a single process.

 Like any well designed application there will be some degree of modularity within the source code (as depicted by components A, B and C) and components can communicate via in-process function calls.
-For example, we could imagine component A exposes an external interface (e.g. a HTTP/REST interface) and in the context of processing a request to this interface has dependencies on component C and (indirectly) B.
+For example, as depicted in the diagram, we could imagine component A exposes an external interface (e.g. a HTTP/REST interface) and in the context of processing a request to this interface has dependencies on component C and (indirectly) B.

 As all components are still bundled into a single deployable artifact, making a change to any component will likely require a new deployment of the entire